When is Halloween Kills' release date? Cast, trailer and news

 While the release delay was a blow, that news was softened somewhat by news that a huge list of characters from the franchise’s history would be returning for the film.

-Both Jamie Lee Curtis and Nick Castle were already expected to return, but Carpenter’s statement revealed that Tommy Doyle (Brian Andrews) – the child who appears in the very first film from 1978 – was set to return in addition to a whole host of “legacy characters” including Marion Chambers (Nancy Stephens), Lonnie (Brent Le Page) and Sheriff Leigh Brackett (Charles Cypher).
+Both Jamie Lee Curtis and Nick Castle were already expected to return, but Carpenter’s statement revealed that Tommy Doyle (Brian Andrews) – the child who appears in the very first film from 1978 – was set to return (now played by Anthony Michael Hall) in addition to a whole host of “legacy characters” including Marion Chambers (Nancy Stephens), Lonnie (Brent Le Page) and Sheriff Leigh Brackett (Charles Cypher).

 He added that some new faces would also be joining the cast, although further news on who they might be is under wraps at this stage – we’ll keep you updated when we hear any more.